MoralisWeb3/docs/docs/03-authentication-api/integrations/azure-playfab-nodejs-unity.md

 An active PlayFab account is required to use the functionality provided by PlayFab.
 Please note that a free plan is available.
 This section describes how to set up a PlayFab account and configure your first application.

-> 📘 What is Microsoft Azure PlayFab?
+:::info What is Microsoft Azure PlayFab?
 > PlayFab is a complete backend platform for live games with managed game services.
 PlayFab backend services reduce the barriers to launch for game developers, offering both large and small studios cost-effective development solutions that scale with their games and help them engage, retain, and monetize players.
 PlayFab enables developers to use the intelligent cloud to build and operate games, analyze gaming data, and improve overall gaming experiences.
 > [Learn more](https://docs.microsoft.com/en-us/gaming/playfab/what-is-playfab)